diku-dk/futhark-website/performance.rst

 comparing performance on fairly simple programs to hand-written implementations or other high-quality GPU languages or libraries.
-Such comparisons mostly exercise the efficiency of basic language constructs; these programs are too small and simple to benefit from the ability of the Futhark compiler to significantly restructure the original program and its data representations through *loop fusion* and the like.
+Such comparisons mostly exercise the efficiency of basic language constructs.
+These programs are too small and simple to benefit from the ability of the Futhark compiler to significantly restructure the original program and its data representations through *loop fusion* and the like.